Last Updated On

 Remember to click the green checkmark to save the changes.

-It can take up to an hour before the changes take effect, but it’s usually done within a couple of minutes.
+It can take several hours before the changes take effect, but it’s usually done within 5-10 minutes.

-When some time has passed, check your WPengine “domains” tab and see if your domain has been verified.
+After some time has passed, check the “domains” tab in your WPengine user portal to see if your domain has been verified.

 If you’ve followed what we’ve covered here, you now have your very own website up and running.